Prioritize Multiple Projects with this Project Prioritization Template

 What is buy-in?

-In the context of managing successful projects, "buy-in"is full support of the project.
+In the context of managing successful projects, "buy-in" is full support of the project.
 That support can be expressed in many ways.
 In its simplest form, it's a stated commitment to support the project - either through written or verbal communications.
 Taken further, Buy-in is expressed in the form of resource commitments of people or budget.
 This can be also show up in the form of prioritization.
 As a project leader, you ideally want support to be explicit and announced.

 What drives buy-in?

 The single most important factor that can help you drive buy-in is understanding and managing your stakeholders.
 A stakeholder is anyone who contributes to or is impacted by your project.
 Don't forget, stakeholders can be internal to your organization or external, such as vendors or agencies.
 They also may not know that they stakeholders - some are conscious of it.
 Others are not.
+Many project managers will do a formal stakeholder analysis to identify and understand their stakeholders.
+There are many frameworks out there, but to help you get started, ask yourself these 4 questions:

 • Who are the key players?